Heart examination

 The diet of the dog can also play a role in the development of heart disease.
 Lack of nutrients or an improperly balanced diet can affect heart health.

-It is important to note that mitral valve regurgitation in dogs often develops gradually, and early stages may be asymptomatic.
-Symptoms such as cough, fatigue, reduced stamina and breathing difficulties can manifest as the condition progresses.
+It is important to note that mitral valve regurgitation in dogs often develops gradually and early stages may be asymptomatic.
+Symptoms such as coughing, fatigue, decreased stamina, and difficulty breathing may manifest as the condition progresses.

 Treatment